mitre-public/boogie/boogie-rest/README.md

 REST endpoint configuration options modify where Boogie looks for data and how it interacts with new data when encountered in those locations.
-These are all provided in an `arinc.properties` file who's relative location is passed to the container via an environment variable `arinc.config.path`.
+These are all provided in an `arinc.properties` file who's relative location is passed to the container via an environment variable (or system property) `arinc.config.properties`.
 In helm these are directly overridable in a `values.yml` file as a block.

 [See the defaults](../helm/values.yaml)